Online Master's of the Arts in Education Degree (MAEd Program)

 You’ve made the decision to teach, thereby improving our schools, communities and the lives of your students.
 Move your career forward while enriching your life by completing your Master of Arts (M.A.) in Education degree.

-University of the Cumberland’s online master’s in education administration program gives licensed educators the opportunity to further develop knowledge, skills and dispositions in order to enhance teaching outcomes within a previously earned certification area.
+University of the Cumberland’s master’s in education online program gives licensed educators the opportunity to further develop knowledge, skills, and dispositions to enhance teaching outcomes within a previously earned certification area.
 For convenience, we offer the option to complete your master’s in education degree online with different concentrations that meet the requirements for a number of academic opportunities.

 - What is a Master's of Arts in Education (MAEd)?